 -

-3. Key attributes of cooperative housing
+3. Key dimensions of not-for-profit housing

 -

-10. Conclusions and recommendations
+4. Conclusions and recommendations

 Important note